 - Repeat previous two steps twice on a lightly floured (not oiled) worksurface.

-- Halfway through this rise, mix together paste topping ingredients in another mixing bowl, cover and set aside.
+- Leave the dough until it has risen 50%.
+Meanwhile, mix together paste topping ingredients in another mixing bowl, cover and set aside.

 - Preheat oven to 200C (220C for non-fan, using non-fan is recommended).

 - Add a small amount of moisture to the oven (very important).
 See tips section below.